 InformationCalcium nitrate, also called Norgessalpeter (Norwegian saltpeter), is an inorganic compound with the formula Ca(NO3)2.
 This colourless salt absorbs moisture from the air and is commonly found as a tetrahydrate.
 It is mainly used as a component in fertilizersbut has other applications.
 Nitrocalcite is the name for a mineral which is a hydrated calcium nitrate that forms as an efflorescencewhere manure contacts concrete or limestone in a dry environment as in stables or caverns.
 A variety of related salts are known including calcium ammonium nitrate decahydrate and calcium potassium nitrate decahydrate.

 InformationPotassium chloride (KCl) is a metal halide salt composed ofpotassium and chlorine.
 It is odorless and has a white or colorless vitreous crystal appearance.
 The solid dissolves readily in water and its solutions have a salt-like taste.

-InformationNickel(II) Sulphate, or just nickel sulphate, usually refers to the inorganic compound with the formula NiSO4(H2O)6.
+InformationNickel(II) sulfate, or just nickel sulfate, usually refers to the inorganic compound with the formula NiSO4(H2O)6.
 This highly solubleblue-coloured salt is a common source of the Ni2+ ion for electroplating.
 Approximately 40,000 tonnes were produced in 2005.
 It is mainly used for electroplating of nickel.

 InformationFree Flow Off White Powder Insolubility

-InformationCopper(II) Sulphate, also known as cupric sulphate, or copper sulphate, is the inorganic compound with the chemical formula CuSO4(H2O)x, where x can range from 0 to 5.
+InformationCopper(II) sulfate, also known as cupric sulfate, or copper sulphate, is the inorganic compound with the chemical formula CuSO4(H2O)x, where x can range from 0 to 5.
 The pentahydrate (x = 5) is the most common form.
 Older names for this compound include blue vitriol, bluestone, vitriol ofcopper, and Roman vitriol.